run-llama/llama_index/docs/docs/index.md

 - Due to the cost to train, it's **hard to update** a LLM with latest information.
 - **Observability** is lacking.
 When you ask a LLM a question, it's not obvious how the LLM arrived at its answer.

-Instead of fine-tuning, one can a context augmentation pattern called [Retrieval-Augmented Generation (RAG)](./getting_started/concepts.md) to obtain more accurate text generation relevant to your specific data.
+Instead of fine-tuning, one can use a context augmentation pattern called [Retrieval-Augmented Generation (RAG)](./getting_started/concepts.md) to obtain more accurate text generation relevant to your specific data.
 RAG involves the following high level steps:

 1. Retrieve information from your data sources first,
 2. Add it to your question as context, and